-The job of a contemporary cinematographer is longer complete after principal no photography.
+The job of a contemporary cinematographer is complete after longer principal photography.
 A familiarity with editing and post-production workflow is now essential to maintaining integrity of the creative vision from pre-production to the final release.
 During the first term, students are given in depth hands-on instruction in Davinci Resolve.
 Students build their skill set and knowledge of the software through lectures and hands on application.
 They then apply the skills they learn to their own projects, ultimately culminating in mastering an approach to edit their thesis projects.
-Students explore the creative possibilities of editing and develop an understanding of the relationship between the editor, director and cinematographer.
+Students explore the creative possibilities of editing and develop an understanding of the relationship editor, between the director and cinematographer.